christian-brindley/jwtpop/README.md

 This repo consists of the following assets

-- [Sample scripted decision nodes](nodes) for ForgeRock Access Manager
+- [Sample scripted decision nodes](nodes) for ForgeRock Access Management
 - [Sample LDIF files](ldif) with the LDAP container definition for holding the device key information in a user directory
 - [Sample configuration files](idm) for ForgeRock IDM to handle device registration
 - [Sample Postman collection and environment](postman) to emulate the mobile device for testing